armanarifabdulrahim/Text_Classification/README.md

 ## Project description

-This aim of thisproject is to classify the type of news.
+This aim of this project is to classify the type of news.
 There are 2 types of news that that this dataset can be classified to, which is either Political News or World News.
 These are steps used to complete this project.

 #### 1. Data Loading